Mexico Boat Import Permit Requirements: Cost, Documents, and Timeline

 • whether your request is routine or urgent

-If you want the process broken down more clearly, read How to Get a Mexican Temporary Import Permit for Your Boat.
+If you want the process broken down more clearly, read How to Get a Mexican Temporary Import Permit for Your Boat and How Long Does a Mexico Boat TIP Take?.

 Usually slower

-missing documents, unreadable scans, unclear ownership, older cancellation issues, or last-minute scrambling
+Missing documents, unreadable scans, unclear ownership, older cancellation issues, or last-minute scrambling usually create the slow path.

 Usually faster

-clear paperwork, organized files, direct answers, and getting the right checklist before anything is submitted
+Clear paperwork, organized files, direct answers, and getting the right checklist before submission usually create a smoother experience.

 Common mistakes that slow down boat TIP processing